How to Spend the Best 2 Days in Kyoto

 A covered shopping street with various shops on either side.
 Colorful banners hang from the ceiling, and a few people are seen walking.
 The stores display products outside, and there is a red bicycle parked to the right.
 The bright roof lets in ample sunlight.
 This is a fun spot to add to have on your 2 Day Kyoto Itinerary!

-This is the largest shopping street in West Japan, and one that is mainly frequented by locals.
-This shopping street is not something to go out of your way for, but it is fun to walk through as you head to your first, Kyoto must-see!
+This is the largest shopping street in Western Japan, and one that locals mainly frequent.
+This shopping street is not something to go out of your way for, but it is fun to walk through as you head to your first Kyoto must-see!

 Nijō Castle Ninomaru Goten Palace